gnsiva/tile38-fastapi/README.md

 # Most basic example
 python tile38_fastapi/api_v1.py

-# Same as above, but adds filtering of free locations
+# Same as above, but adds filtering of free locations and additional validation
 python tile38_fastapi/api_v2.py

 # A more fully featured version that is used for benchmarking the datasets